-Unless otherwise agreed in advance all artwork must be submitted in black and white, and will appear in black and white.
+Colour: Unless otherwise agreed in advance, all artwork must be submitted in black and white.

-Resolution required: black and white artwork (bitmap): 600 dpi.
+Resolution: black and white artwork (bitmap): 600 dpi.
 Photographs or any shaded matter (greyscale): 300 dpi.

 Format: the preferred format is tif, we will also accept jpeg or eps.